Repair, replace, and adjust the controls and cables for the /2, /5, and later.

 Photo #38 shows how it looks with enough slack.
 The wire will allow the barrel retainer to be pulled down and out.
 Now the clutch cable is loose at both ends.

 Do you want to replace it?
 I can’t give you the full procedure because each combination of tanks, bars, and accessories, make it custom.
 You will need to thread it down and along the right side of the frame.
 It is a bit tricky at the back end.

 In photo #39, you can see what the installed cable looks like at the transmission housing.
 This is the part that holds the sheath from moving and is called the “boss.”
 Some difficulty may be encountered when trying to thread the wire with the accordion boot around the boss.
 The cable end and boot can be run down and in between the transmission and the frame.
 Then move it back and under the boss.
 Then you will be able to finish installing it.
 It is the reverse procedure.
 Be careful not to allow the barrel retainer to drop out and get lost on the floor.
 The new cable will need to be adjusted with the lock nut and adjuster.
 Run the 10 mm, bolt adjuster in a few turns with your fingers.
 Stop when it starts to get tight.
 Try the clutch hand lever for the feel of slack.
 Adjust as necessary and tighten the lock nut.

-You should end up with about this much “slack” or “free play” in the clutch lever.
+Photo #40 shows you about how much “slack” or “free play” should be at the clutch lever.

 BMW motorcycle clutch adjustment for the pre-1981 clutch

 There is nothing hard about adjusting the clutch cable.
 It is really simple and can be done in a variety of ways.
 The end result must still be the same.
 One must end up with a bit of free play at the top end, at the lever.
 See photo above.